 - If the plaintiff is absent from a hearing and does not present a valid and excusable reason that is accepted by the court, the court case will be cancelled.
-If the court case is cancelled, he may request a continuation of the court case based on the circumstances, wherein the court will set a hearing to consider the circumstances and will inform the defendant.
+If the court case is canceled, he may request a continuation of the court case based on the circumstances, wherein the court will set a hearing to consider the circumstances and will inform the defendant

-- If the plaintiff is absent and does not present a valid and excusable reason that is accepted by the court, the case will be cancelled and will not be open to resumption without a decision from the Supreme Court.
+- If the plaintiff is absent and does not present a valid and excusable reason that is accepted by the court, the case will be canceled and will not be open to resumption without a decision from the Supreme Court

-- If the defendant attends the hearing and the plaintiff does not, the defendant may request the court to proceed with the lawsuit and decide on whether it is fit for judgement.
-In the case that the court rules on it, the judgement against the plaintiff shall be deemed ‘in absentia’, meaning not in attendance.
+- If the defendant attends the hearing and the plaintiff does not, the defendant may request the court to proceed with the lawsuit and decide whether it is fit for judgment.
+In the case that the court rules on it, the judgment against the plaintiff shall be deemed ‘in absentia’, meaning not in attendance

 Absence of the Defendant

-- If the defendant informs his attorney or representative on the date of the court hearing, and the attorney or representative does not attend, or if the defendant or his attorney deposited a memorandum of his defense with the court before the hearing and do not attend, or if the defendant attends any hearing and then was absent, the court will rule on the case and its judgement against the defendant will be deemed as ‘in the presence of the defendant’.
+- If the defendant informs his attorney or representative on the date of the court hearing, and the attorney or representative does not attend, or if the defendant or his attorney deposited a memorandum of his defense with the court before the hearing and did not attend, or if the defendant attends any hearing and then was absent, the court will rule on the case and its judgment against the defendant will be deemed as ‘in the presence of the defendant’

-- If the defendant, who does not have a known place of residence or a selected place of residence in the Kingdom, does not attend after his statement, the court will rule on the case and its judgement against the defendant will be deemed as ‘in absentia’ or ‘in the absence of’.
+- If the defendant, who does not have a known place of residence or a selected place of residence in Saudi Arabia, does not attend after his statement, the court will rule on the case and its judgment against the defendant will be deemed as ‘in absentia’ or ‘in the absence of’

 Opposition to judgment in absentia:

-- The court may order to temporarily suspend the execution of the opposing judgment if this is requested in the memorandum of opposition and he fears that the execution will cause serious and irreparable harm.
+- The court may order to temporarily suspend the execution of the opposing judgment if this is requested in the memorandum of opposition and he fears that the execution will cause severe and irreparable harm

-- E-file Statement of Claim: through it, you can file a lawsuit by entering the data of the plaintiffs, defendants, and their attorneys or lawyers, while recording the subject matter of the lawsuit, its type, the requirements of the case and its grounds, with the choice of the competent court.
+- E-file Statement of Claim: you can file a lawsuit by entering the data of the plaintiffs, defendants, and their attorneys or lawyers, while recording the subject matter of the lawsuit, its type, the requirements of the case and its grounds, with the choice of the competent court

 - Remote litigation: the case’s parties and their representatives can litigate online through the Najiz portal.
 They also can respond to the department’s requests without the need to review the court in cases of the remote litigation track.

-- E-Marriage Contract: aservice provided by the Ministry of Justice that allows the completion of all marriage contract procedures electronically through the platform easily.
+- Zawaj - E-Marriage Contract: A service provided by the Ministry of Justice that allows the completion of all marriage contract procedures electronically through the platform easily

 To see more services, please visit this page.